Overview Of Career In The Welding Industry

 How To Pursue A Career In Welding?

-If you’re interested in a career in welding, you will first require to obtain your welding certification by attending a vocational school.
-Becoming a certified welding technician takes almost seven months and costs from $5000 to $15000.
+If you’re interested in welding, you must attend a vocational school.
+Becoming a certified welder takes almost seven months and costs $5000 to $15000.
 Most jobs are found in the manufacturing enterprise.
 You can expect to begin earning about $32,175 per year when you graduate.
-However, you can progress rapidly and earn more than double that salary as you gain experience.
+However, you can progress rapidly and earn more than double that salary.

 Welding Job Titles